wobrozek/shop/README.md

 # Features
 ## Api
-Some futures on website are using http api to provide changes on site without refreshing
+Some features on website are using http api to provide changes on site without refreshing

 ## Web Sockets
 Website is using Django channels due to users get instant information about current prices and comments on listing site